top of page

 IMG_7781.JPG

-20 Stories High) and Black Men Walking (Eclipse).
+Black Men Walking (Eclipse).
 Dorcas has supported urban music artists such as Akala, Lady Leshurr, Yasmin, Sway, Bashy, Lowkey and Cherri V Mz.
 Bratt amongst others.
 As a poet she has worked with Sky Arts, BBC North West, Africa Oye, Netball World Cup and more.

 Felix Mufti